Sieda-GmbH/SIEDA.Monadic/README.md

 **Example:** When asking some persistence-wrapper for a DTO identified by a specific id via an appropriate method, this wrapper may return an *Option*.
 That *Option* is a *Some* if your id matches a datapoint in the persistence wrapped by this class (like a database), a *None* if there is nothing present for that identifier and a *Failure* if the persistence-layer encountered a technical error (like the database-connection being closed).

-### E-Variants
+## E-Variants
 Both *Failable* and *Option* exist in an *E*-Variant, namely *EFailable* and *EOption*.
 These two classes are basically similar to their regular counterparts, but with the right-side type fixed to Exception.
-Therefore, the two classes allow for shorter, more readable code and are the recommended way to employ these concepts, unless your use-cases differ.
+Therefore, the two classes allow for shorter, more readable code and are the recommended way to employ these concepts, unless your use-cases differ significantly from _"modelling the result of operations"_.

 ## Examples: